The Flower of My Secret: Plot

 Leo is awoken by the sound of her mother leaving a message on her answering machine.
 She vomits up the pills and wanders into the streets, where she bumps into Ángel.
 When she wakes up in his apartment the next day, she learns that, in her compromised state, she told him that she is Amanda Gris.
 He agrees to keep her secret, so long as she does not try to kill herself again.

 Once home, Leo finds Betty waiting for her.
 Betty tells Leo that she and Paco had been having an affair, but she ended it the previous night when Paco came to see her following his argument with Leo.
 Leo's mother calls again to complain about Leo's sister, Rosa, with whom she lives, and say she is moving back to their old village; Leo decides to go with her.

 Leo spends some time resting and reconnecting with her roots.
 One day, one of her publishers calls to say how pleased the firm is with Leo's two newest Amanda Gris novels.
 Somewhat bemused, Leo calls Ángel to ask if he wrote and submitted the works on her behalf.
 He says he did and, later, agrees to write the rest of the books on Leo's contract.

 Back in Madrid, after attending a dance performance created by Antonio, the son of her housekeeper, who danced in it with his mother, Leo returns to her apartment.
 Antonio stops by and tells her that he had taken advantage of her recent forgetfulness to steal some of her belongings to finance his show, among them a copy of her rejected novel, which is being made into a film.
 Leo, who had been worried she was losing her mind, like several of her female relatives before her, muses about the paradoxes of life and surprises Antonio by thanking him for giving meaning to her darkest months.
 Revitalized, she visits Ángel and, pretending it is New Year's Eve, they kiss.

 Cast

 Production

 Shooting locations included Almagro, in the province of Ciudad Real.

 Reception

+Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 85% based on 26 reviews, with an average score of 7/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 86% based on 29 reviews, with an average score of 7/10.
 The website's critics consensus reads, "The Flower of My Secret finds Almodóvar revisiting old themes in a new, more subdued key, yielding a slight but vivacious work that delivers the pleasure of a punchy novella."